-In November 2017, we entered into a license agreement, or the VX3 License Agreement, with VX3, which was formed in October 2017 by a group of Canadian investors including our majority stockholder FCMI Parent.
+VX3 (DE) LP, a Delaware limited partnership (VX3), was established in October 2017 by a group of Canadian investors including our majority stockholder FCMI Parent, with capital contributions recorded as non-controlling interests of \$23.9 million.
+VX3 was created for the purpose of funding the Company's research and development activities for pepinemab, our most advanced product candidate.
+In November 2017, we entered into a license agreement, or the VX3 License Agreement.
 Under the VX3 License Agreement, we granted VX3 the license to use, make, have made, sell, offer and import pepinemab for the treatment of HD in the U.S. and Canada.
 Pursuant to the VX3 License Agreement, VX3 agreed to pay us up to an aggregate of \$32.0 million in milestone payments in connection with the filing of a BLA or the receipt of regulatory approvals in the United States and/or Canada, as applicable.
+As of December 31, 2020, no such milestone payments have been received by the Company.
 In addition, VX3 is entitled under the VX3 License Agreement to a share of any pepinemab profits and sublicensing revenue in an amount obtained by multiplying the profits and sublicensing revenue, respectively, by a fraction, the numerator of which is the sum of (A) the aggregate capital contributions made to VX3 by its limited partners and (B) the aggregate milestone payments paid to us under the VX3 License Agreement and the denominator of which is the sum of (1) \$130 million and (2) the aggregate costs incurred by us for the pepinemab development costs incurred by us since the effective date of the VX3 License Agreement, and we are entitled to the remainder of the profits and sublicensing revenue.
-In connection with the VX3 License Agreement, we also entered into the Services Agreement with VX3 effective as of January 1, 2017, pursuant to which we will carry out development activities for pepinemab for the treatment of HD in the U.S. and Canada in exchange for services payments from VX3, including a payment of \$11.9 million for 2017 net of certain related expenses.
-On February 28, 2018, May 15, 2018 and June 12, 2018, the Services Agreement was amended to provide for additional payments of \$8.0 million, \$2.0 million and \$2.0 million, respectively, from VX3 to us for services performed in 2018.
+In connection with the VX3 License Agreement, we also entered into the Services Agreement with VX3 effective as of January 1, 2017, pursuant to which we will carry out development activities for pepinemab for the treatment of HD in the U.S. and Canada in exchange for services payments from VX3.
 The VX3 License Agreement expires upon the last to expire licensed patent and may be terminated by either party upon uncured material breach, the occurrence of certain transactions or financings including the consummation of an initial public offering by us, uncured failure of VX3 to make any payment due under the services agreement, or upon written notice after November 6, 2020.
 The Services Agreement may be terminated by either party upon uncured material breach and is automatically terminated upon termination of the VX3 License Agreement.
 The VX3 License Agreement provides that upon termination, we will issue to VX3 or its designees the number of shares of our common stock equal to the lesser of (1) the aggregate of all capital contributions made to VX3 by its partners divided by \$18.20 and (2) the then fair market value of VX3 divided by the then fair market value of one share of our common stock.
 We have determined VX3 to be a VIE in which we are the primary beneficiary.